PecanProject/pecan/modules/benchmark/inst/ilamb/calibration/README_regional.md

 - **`regional_figures.py`** renders choropleth maps of the ecoregions shaded by calibration, bar charts by land cover and by ecoregion, and a map of the sites coloured by land cover class.
-- **`regional_diagnostics.ipynb`** ties these together into a narrative with the tables, figures, and interpretation.

 ## Interpretation